rickmode/ocsf-schema-compiler/docs/publishing.md

 # Alternately all tags can be pushed
 git push origin --tags
 ```

-To create draft release with a new tag, go to this repo's [Releases](https://github.com/ocsf/ocsf-schema-compiler/releases) page, click "Create a new release", enter a new tag in the "Select tag" box, and finally click "Save draft" (rather than "Publish release").

 ## Publishing step 3: release
 Create a new release with a tag or select a draft release on the [Releases](https://github.com/ocsf/ocsf-schema-compiler/releases) page, then click "Publish release".
 This will trigger the GitHub action in [`.github/workflows/publish.yaml`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/.github/workflows/publish.yaml) that publishes the package to PyPI.
 The publish action requires the `pypi` GitHub environment.